butterfly-ops/docs/data-types.md

 > [!WARNING]
 > Since SVG is a format composed of XML, image manipulation operations are not supported when you upload svg files.

+#### Operation Types

+##### No Operation

+Image will not be updated.
+Just uploaded as is.

+##### Center Crop

+Image will be resized first and cropped from wider size that outfits given sizes.

+For example:
+If you have an image with size: 1000x1200 and the configution is set to center crop image to 500x500.
+ First, the image will be resized to 500x600, then it will be cropped to 500x500 which means that, 50px from both side of the image will be removed.

+##### Fill

+Image will be resized first to resize in a box with given sizes.
+Then it will be filled with given fill color to fit given size.

+For example:
+If you have an image with size: 1000x1200 and the configution is set to center crop image to 600x600 First, the image will be resized to 500x600 then it will be filled with solid color (white by default) to fit 600x600

 ### Block